 Yet, sometimes, pollen allergies aren’t due to flowers at all, rather cones.
 In Japan, hay-fever season begins creeping north in late January, and the source for this early flush of runny noses is the Japanese cryptomeria (Cryptomeria japonica), otherwise known as sugi in Japan.
 Like all conifers, this large evergreen member of the cypress family (Cupressaceae) produces separate male and female cones.
 The male cones are small and abundant, massed between needles at the end of slender vegetative branches.
-The name cryptomeria refers to these small cones, translating as “hidden parts” from Greek.
+The name cryptomeria refers to the concealed pollen-producing portion of these small cones, translating as “hidden parts” from Greek.
 Even so, if you walk along Conifer Path at the Arboretum this week, you can easily spot the tiny cones from afar on two specimens (accessions 838-53*A and 545-53*A), given the amber highlight they cast on the otherwise dark, lustrous contours of the trees.
 Each small branchlet can carry as many as thirty-five cones, and yes, if you flick your finger against even one, an eruption of yellow pollen is guaranteed.

 Charles Sprague Sargent, the first director of the Arboretum, encountered “great planted forests” of cryptomeria when he visited Japan in the early 1890s.
 The lumber was used for all manners of construction, he noted, and the bark was stripped for roofing material.
 (He also noticed that spherical bouquets of cryptomeria branches were hung over the doors of sake vendors.
 Although Sargent didn’t elaborate, this ornament, called sugidama, originated because the wood is rot resistant and ideal for sake barrels.)
 The large plantations Sargent observed expanded significantly after World War II, when the government doled out subsidies in an effort to amp production of domestic lumber.
 This, of course, only heightened the pollen problem.
 By 1995, The New York Times ran a headline declaring the cryptomeria forests were a “man-made disaster,” and pollen forecasts have now become a regular and highly monitored news story in Japan.